invider/collider.jam/README.md

 ```

 That enables hot reload of changes
-and help metadata among other things.
+and help metadata, among other things.

 Run *Collider.JAM* with -d option,
 then open the browser at http://localhost:9999
 and try to change circle color or radius.

 The changes will be visible in the browser
-soon after you saved lib.js.
+soon after you save lib.js.

 Also, you can hit F1 and get online help
 on everything in the mix, including